-Convergence Insufficiency Treatment in Niagara-on-the-Lake, Ontario with The Niagra Vision Therapy Centre at Dr. Hopkins & Associates
+Convergence Insufficiency Treatment in Niagara-on-the-Lake, Ontario with The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry

 Like basketball players on the same team working together to win the game, your eyes need to work together in order to see properly.
 When your eyes come together to focus on one single image at the same time, that’s known as convergence.
 What happens when this doesn’t work on its own?
 This is a condition called Convergence Insufficiency.

 Convergence Insufficiency isn’t connected to visual acuity.
 This means that you can have 20/20 vision and even pass a standard eye exam, yet still have CI and lack the visual skills critical for reading, writing, and focus.
-At The Niagra Vision Therapy Centre at Dr. Hopkins & Associates, we treat patients from the entire Niagara-on-the-Lake, Ontario area who have Convergence Insufficiency.
+At The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we treat patients from the entire Niagara-on-the-Lake, Ontario area who have Convergence Insufficiency.

 How Do We Treat Convergence Insufficiency?